Spotted Knapweed

 Cultural

-Grazing is not an effective eradication method; however having cattle, sheep, and goats graze Spotted Knapweed in early spring may help suppress flower and seed production.
+Grazing is not an effective eradication method; however having cattle, sheep, and goats graze spotted knapweed in early spring may help suppress flower and seed production.

 References